Nike

 I've long had a fascination with Dennis Rodman.

+Partially because I was born in the mid-90s on the outskirts of Chicago.
+But mostly because he's a wild, unpredictable, animated enigma.
 Best summed up by Chuck Daly, who once said to an assistant trying to help Rodman at practice, "You don't put a saddle on a mustang."

 Nike understood him.
 And they crafted this - as one person put it - a "literally perfect" piece of advertising.